Oil & Gas

 Process integration and production cycle control

-In the metal structures and piping industry, vertical integration of industrial plants is essential to ensure continuity, precision and speed.
+In the piping industry, vertical integration of industrial plants is essential to ensure continuity, precision and speed.

 Processes that can be automated include: